Private company now manages eastern Ontario paramedic service | CBC News

 Wilton said injecting a private company into public health care doesn't work.
 He suggested this could be a way for Medavie to get a toe in the door so it can continue expanding its footprint across the province.

-The company is based in Atlantic Canada, but operates in six provinces, including Ontario.
-In some places it controls all staff and assets, while in others, such as Lennox and Addington, it only employs management.
+The company is based in Atlantic Canada and operates in six provinces, including Ontario.
+In some places it controls all staff and assets, while in others such as Lennox and Addington, it only employs management.

 Medavie describes itself as a not-for-profit where the money goes toward a foundation that gives back to the community, or is reinvested in the organization, according to Matthew Crossman, the company's vice-president of operations.